DippaFudd/Employee-payroll/README.md

 # Employee Payroll Tracker
+Welcome to the Employee Payroll Tracker!
+This application is designed to help payroll managers efficiently track and manage employee payroll data.

 ## Description
 The Employee Payroll Tracker is a tool designed for payroll managers to efficiently track and manage employee payroll data.
 This application allows users to input employee details, calculate average salaries, and display the data in a structured format.
 It also includes features to randomly select an employee and a winner from the list.